ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 NCCL_ALGO
 ^^^^^^^^^

 Sets the algorithm for a collective operation.
 Value may be either ``Ring`` or ``Tree``.
 A default value is set at each message size and differs between collectives (that is, a collective may use a tree algorithm at smaller message sizes and transition to a ring algorithm as the message size becomes larger).
-Defining ``NCCL_ALGO`` as a paremeter forces the selected algorithm for all message sizes.
+Defining ``NCCL_ALGO`` as a parameter forces the selected algorithm for all message sizes.

 **Example**